|2.1||Foundation, Basement & Crawlspaces||X||X|

 3. STRUCTURAL COMPONENTS 3.1 The inspector shall: A. inspect structural components including the foundation and framing.
 B. describe: 1. the methods used to inspect under floor crawlspaces and attics.
 2. the foundation.
 3. the floor structure.
 4. the wall structure.
 5. the ceiling structure.
 6. the roof structure.
 3.2 The inspector is NOT required to: A. provide engineering or architectural services or analysis.
 B. offer an opinion about the adequacy of structural systems and components.
 C. enter under floor crawlspace areas that have less than 24 inches of vertical clearance between components and the ground or that have an access opening smaller than 16 inches by 24 inches.
 D. traverse attic load-bearing components that are concealed by insulation or by other materials.

-Water staining on the roof decking.
-This could be due to a flashing deficiency above this area.
+High moisture levels were noted in the roof decking.
+This is potentially due to either a ventilation problem or a failure of the material covering the roof.
 Recommend qualified roofing professional for evaluation and repair.

 |3.4||Walkways, Patios & Driveways||X|

 |3.7||Exterior electrical and faucets||X||X|